 Under the direction of the Senior Teaching and Learning Administrator and in conjunction with relevant academic staff, the postholder will provide specialist administration to the designated teaching programmes.
 This post will assist in achieving a high quality and timely service to current and prospective students, and staff relating to the designated courses/programmes and beyond.

 The role will provide support for all matters relating to the teaching and learning activities of students from enquiry to completion, incorporating supporting committees and processes relating to assessment, student and course records.

-The role holder must be efficient, organised, and take great care in attention to detail.
-They must also have an awareness of the need for confidentiality and be willing and able to learn and use new systems quickly, including UCL specific systems such as Portico.
-As with any teaching administrative role, the successful candidate should have the ability to cope with the variable workloads throughout the academic year, to prioritise tasks and to respond rapidly and effectively to student queries.
-In addition, the role requires interaction with many people within and external to UCL thus a professional attitude, willingness to help and ‘can do’ approach are required in order to adequately execute the duties outlined.
+The role holder must be efficient, organised and take great care in attention to detail.
+In addition, the role requires interaction with many people within and external to UCL thus a professional attitude, willingness to help and a positive outlook are required in order to adequately execute the duties outlined.

 Latest time for the submission of applications: 23:59.

 We particularly welcome applications from black and minority ethnic candidates as they are under-represented within UCL at this level.